SAN DIEGO — Rick Renteria isn’t shy about what he wants for his White Sox.

 “We left the season last year, the last series of the year, talking about this year, what we were going to expect and what we wanted to do and the things that we want to accomplish,” the skipper said Tuesday at the Winter Meetings.
 “Obviously winning more games and being a part of a relevant season is important to us, so we're going to ask a lot of these guys.

 “It's time.
 We talked about it being time.
 Guys are going to have to step it up.
 We've made tremendous strides, made growth, but we still have to continue to add pieces to put us over the top to give us an opportunity to be relevant.”

 Don’t misconstrue those words as Renteria poking his front office.
 Rick Hahn & Co. know very well they’ve got more work to do in the wake of giving the richest contract in team history to free-agent catcher Yasmani Grandal.

-But a generally silent first two days at the Winter Meetings — there is a rumor suggesting the White Sox are trying to trade for Texas Rangers outfielder Nomar Mazara — have not lived up to the sky-high expectations of fans, who anticipated hearing the South Siders tied to the biggest names on the free-agent market.
+But a generally silent first two days at the Winter Meetings — followed by a trade for Texas Rangers outfielder Nomar Mazara — have not lived up to the sky-high expectations of fans, who anticipated hearing the South Siders tied to the biggest names on the free-agent market.

 Because the White Sox have been so quiet, it’s hard to figure out what new toys Renteria will have to play with in 2020.
 It’s hard to figure out if the White Sox will even be ready to leap into contender status by the time March rolls around.